dylan-lang/dylan-programming-book/source/offset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is helpful to look at the relationships among the time classes.
 We
-show them in `Inheritance relationships of the time
+show them in :ref:`inheritance-of-time-classes`.
-classes. <offset.htm#79793>`_.

-Referring to `Inheritance relationships of the time
+Referring to :ref:`inheritance-of-time-classes`, we introduce terminology
-classes. <offset.htm#79793>`_, we introduce terminology by example:
+by example:

 - The ``<time-of-day>`` class is a *direct subclass* of the ``<time>``
   class.